 In 1984, staff at the Domestic Abuse Intervention Project (DAIP) began developing curricula for groups for men who batter and victims of domestic violence.
 We wanted a way to describe battering for victims, offenders, practitioners in the criminal justice system and the general public.
 Over several months, we convened focus groups of women who had been battered.
 We listened to heart-wrenching stories of violence, terror and survival.
 After listening to these stories and asking questions, we documented the most common abusive behaviors or tactics that were used against these women.
 The tactics chosen for the wheel were those that were most universally experienced by battered women.

-Why did you call it the Power and Control Wheel?
+Why is it called the Power and Control Wheel?

 Battering is one form of domestic or intimate partner violence.
 It is characterized by the pattern of actions that an individual uses to intentionally control or dominate his intimate partner.
 That is why the words “power and control” are in the center of the wheel.
 A batterer systematically uses threats, intimidation, and coercion to instill fear in his partner.
 These behaviors are the spokes of the wheel.
 Physical and sexual violence holds it all together—this violence is the rim of the wheel.

-Why isn’t the Power and Control Wheel gender neutral?
+Why are the original Power and Control Wheel and Equality Wheel gender specific?